aquasecurity/trivy/docs/index.md

 - IaC misconfigurations
 - Sensitive information and secrets

+It is designed to be used in CI.
+Before pushing to a container registry or deploying your application, you can scan your local container image and other artifacts easily.
+See [Integrations][integrations] for details.

 Much more scanners and targets are coming up.
 [Join the Slack][slack] channel to stay up to date, ask questions, and let us know what features you would like to see.

+Please see [LICENSE][license] for Trivy licensing information.

 <figure style="text-align: center">
   <img src="imgs/vuln-demo.gif" width="1000">